JS1B/ai-multi-agent-systems/report.md

 ### Levels Performance Overview

-My CBS implementation was not submitted to the final tournament; therefore, this analysis is based on performance on warmup and custom test levels.
+As mentioned above, not every necessary optimization was implemented.
+Therefore, this analysis is based on performance on warmup and custom test levels as comp levels, for the most part, do not complete.

 Example usage and comparison of the performance: